A Nude Woman Doing Her Hair Before a Mirror: Description

+History

 Background

 Eckersberg was a professor at the Royal Danish Academy of Fine Arts and in 1833 had introduced the discipline of students painting female nudes.
 He lived in Charlottenborg Palace on the ground floor next to Kongens Nytorv public square.
 Eckersberg's large studio was located in the southern risalit of the palace.
 It was usually from here that Eckersberg painted with his students, and the painting with the woman comes from a session in late summer 1841.
 The model's name was Florentine and she was a model that summer from 12 June to 16 September.

 The position she holds in Eckersberg's painting, he and the students drew and painted between 9 August and 16 September.
 Two of the students' paintings are known, those by Ludvig August Smith and Sally Henriques.
 The other students were Carl Dahl, H.J.
 Hammer and Sally Henriques's brother Nathan Henriques.
 The composition of the two students' paintings are similar.
 Henriques painted the model's back as more s-shaped, and there are differences in how the face is covered by the right arm and the angle at which the arm is held.
 The colour scheme also seems to be different.
 The woman's back in Ludvig August Smith's painting has an attitude that follows Eckersberg's more than Henriques's.
 Unlike Eckersberg, Smith painted the woman roughly in the middle of the image.
 In Eckersberg's painting the mirror image assumes a greater weight.
 From the angles of the images we can conclude that Eckersberg reserved the best seat for himself while Smith stood by Eckerberg's right side and Henriques on the far right.

-In both student works one sees a necklace at her left hand and a bottle.
+In both student works, one sees a necklace at her left hand and a bottle.
 From the wall hangs a draped blanket.
 Henriques's and Smith's paintings are somewhat larger than Eckersberg's small picture.
 Henriques's is 88 × 62 cm, while Smith's is 120 × 93 cm.

 Eckersberg prepared a study named Young girl doing her hair.
 This image was created between 9 August and 11 September 1841 and resembles the finished composition in pencil and watercolour.
 This image is the same size as the famous painting.
 The pose of Florentine was reused by Eckersberg years later in July 1850, in a drawing using pencil and sepia and titled Standing model doing her hair.
 The female model stands in contrapposto with her right hand holding her hair as in the oil painting from 1841.
-However, the naked model is not draped and Eckerberg's point of view is completely different, so the woman is in profile and is seen from the right side.
+However, the naked model is not draped and Eckerberg's point of view is completely different, as the woman is in profile and is seen from the right side.